Home / Blog / How To Remove Personal Information From Internet Sites for Free

 Controlling your browser settings can help to protect your personal privacy while browsing the web.
 Here are some steps you can take:

-1. Use a privacy-focused browser: Consider using a browser that prioritizes privacy, such as Firefox or Brave.
+1. Use a privacy-focused browser: Consider Firefox or Brave.

 2. Use incognito or private browsing mode: Most browsers offer an incognito or private browsing mode that doesn’t store your browsing history, cookies, or other data.

-3. Clear browsing data regularly: Clearing your browsing data, such as cookies and cache, can help to protect your privacy and reduce the amount of personal information that is stored on your device.
+3. Clear browsing data regularly: Clearing your browsing data, such as cookies and cache, can help protect your privacy and reduce the amount of personal information stored on your device.

 4. Adjust cookie settings: Cookies are small data files that are stored on your device and can be used to track your online activity.
-Adjust your cookie settings to block third-party cookies or delete cookies automatically when you close your browser.
+Adjust your cookie settings to block third-party cookies, or set your browser to delete cookies automatically when you close it.

-5. Use HTTPS: HTTPS is a secure version of the HTTP protocol that encrypts data between your device and the website you’re visiting.
+5. Use HTTPS: HTTPS is the secure version of HTTP that encrypts data between your device and the website you’re visiting.
 Use HTTPS whenever possible to ensure that your data is transmitted securely.

 6. Disable location tracking: Browsers and websites may use your device’s location to provide location-based services or to track your activity.
 Disable location tracking in your browser settings to prevent this.